 - Under Chart group, you will find Scatter (X, Y) Chart

-- Click the arrow to see the different types of scatter and bubble charts
+5. Click the arrow to see the different types of scattering and bubble charts

 The moment you select the chart, Design and Format tab appears